TienNguyen93/shopping/README.md

 ### User Stories
 * [x] As a user I should be able to search the products
 * [x] As a user I should be able to filter the products based on their category
+* [x] As a user I should be able to login on the website
-* [ ] As a user I should be able to login on the website
+* [ ] As a user I should be able to logout on the website
 * [ ] As a user I should be able to add products to their shopping cart

 ### Merchant Stories